binerogroup/documentation/networking/custom-firewall-router.rst

    Since some features below are only available using :doc:`/getting-started/managing-your-cloud/openstack-horizon` (or :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`), we will use Horizon below.

-- Create your :doc:`private networks <router/private-network/index>` and :doc:`private subnet <router/private-subnet/index>`
+- Create your :doc:`networks <network/index>` and :doc:`subnet <subnet/index>`
   for the internal network(s) unless you have already done so.

 - Create a network :doc:`port <ports>` on the subnet.

-  - Select fixed IP and add input the same IP as you selected as default route on the private subnet in the previous step.
+  - Select fixed IP and add input the same IP as you selected as default route on the subnet in the previous step.

-  - Under :doc:`security groups <router/security-groups/index>`, add the "all-open" group (as the traffic will not be destined to the instance because of routing).
+  - Under :doc:`security groups <security-groups/index>`, add the "all-open" group (as the traffic will not be destined to the instance because of routing).
 A firewall to the router/firewall-instance will have to be setup on the instance itself.